open-quantum-safe/liboqs/README.md

 **WE DO NOT CURRENTLY RECOMMEND RELYING ON THIS LIBRARY IN A PRODUCTION ENVIRONMENT OR TO PROTECT ANY SENSITIVE DATA.** This library is meant to help with research and prototyping.
 While we make a best-effort approach to avoid security bugs, this library has not received the level of auditing and analysis that would be necessary to rely on it for high security use.

+Please see [SECURITY.md](SECURITY.md) for details on how to report a vulnerability and the OQS vulnerability response process.

 #### Platform limitations

 In order to optimize support effort,